ghannamX/NavFusion/README.md

 Bismillah
  *"And He it is Who made the stars for you that you might follow the right direction thereby in the darkness of the land and the sea."* — Quran 6:97
-# FGO-PPP — Factor Graph Optimization for Precise Point Positioning
+# NavFusion — GNSS SPP/PPP Engine for Navigation and Sensor Fusion

 A high-accuracy GNSS positioning engine implementing **Precise Point Positioning (PPP)** and **PPP-RTK** through **Factor Graph Optimization (FGO)**, with optional tight-coupling to inertial and other sensors.